Juhaziel/SPL/documentation/solar_ir.md

 ### 3.2 Initialisation ###

 To allocate memory for a datum, the type, amount of elements must be specified.
 The amount of elements must be greater than 0 and must be enclosed within brackets (`[]`).
+The amount of elements must be a constant expression.

 Additionally, a comma-separated list of constant expressions enclosed within braces (`{}`) called `{constant-list}` can be provided for initialisation values.